Abatacept, Cenicriviroc, or Infliximab for Treatment of Adults Hospitalized With COVID-19 Pneumonia: A Randomized Clinical Trial.

 Daniel Kelly Benjamin

 Dr. Danny Benjamin is the Principal Investigator and Chair of the National Institute of Child Health and Human Development’s Pediatric Trials Network.
 The Network is responsible for designing and leading clinical trials of off-patent medicines in children of all ages across all therapeutic areas.
-The team has established, or is actively studying, the correct dosing and safety of more than 70 of the most commonly used medicines in children.
-Each of these trials is conducted under an Investigational New Drug (IND) application with guidance from the Food and Drug Administration for labeling.
+The team has established, or is actively studying, the correct dosing and safety of more than 100 of the most commonly used medicines in children.
+These trials are conducted under an Investigational New Drug (IND) application with guidance from the Food and Drug Administration for labeling.

 The Pediatric Trials Network has directly impacted the healthcare of over 90% of American children.